 1. Find your lats

-The swing is mostly a hip movement, in which the hips move the bell and not the arms.
+The swing is mostly a hip movement, meaning the hips propel the bell, not the arms.
 But, you want to be sure to engage your upper body at the right times, particularly the lats.
 On the way down, engage your lats by pulling your shoulders back as you swing the bell between your legs.
 This will keep the weight connected to your body, and help ensure your spine stays neutral.

 2. Contract your quads